Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

-In this section, we studied the reasonable truncation of $2q$-particle correlation cumulant expansion by exploiting a semi-analytical model.
-More importantly, we found a new distribution $p(v_3)$ which describes the leading deviation of $v_3$ distribution from Gaussian distribution, with two parameters, namely $\Gamma_2$ and $\Gamma_4$.
-The results of model we used in this section (Elliptic-Power together linear hydro.) are not too reliable to be compared with the experimental data.
-For this reason, in the next section, we use a more realistic model, i.e. iEBE-VISHNU event generator together with MC-Glauber model.
-To compare with experimental data, we then apply the truncations obtained in current section to the mentioned model, using also the RGC distribution.
+In this section, we studied the reasonable truncation of $2q$-particle correlation cumulant expansion by exploiting a semianalytical model.
+More importantly, we found a new parametrization for the distribution $p(v_3)$ which describes the leading deviation of $v_3$ distribution from Gaussian distribution, with two parameters, namely $\Gamma_2$ and $\Gamma_4$.
+The results of model we used in this section (elliptic-power together linear hydrodynamic response) are not too reliable to be compared with the experimental data.
+For this reason, in the next section, we use a more realistic model, i.e., the iEBE-VISHNU event generator together with MC-Glauber model.
+To compare with experimental data, we then apply the truncations obtained in the current section to the mentioned model, using also the RGC distribution.